-Application of AMLO to pre-existing customers
+Application of AMLO to pre-existing customers43

-- A TCSP licensees must perform the CDD measures prescribed in Schedule 2 to the AMLO and this Guideline in respect of pre-existing customers (with whom the business relationship was established before the Anti-Money Laundering and Counter-Terrorist Financing (Financial Institutions) (Amendment) Ordinance 2018 came into effect, when: - (a) a transaction takes place with regard to the customer which, by virtue of the amount or nature of the transaction, is unusual or suspicious; or is not consistent with the TCSP licensee's knowledge of the customer or the customer's business or risk profile, or with its knowledge of the source of the customer's funds; - (b) a material change occurs in the way in which the customer's business or account is operated; - (c) the TCSP licensee suspects that the customer or the customer's business or account is involved in ML/TF; or - (d) the TCSP licensee doubts the veracity or adequacy of any information previously obtained for the purpose of identifying the customer or for the purpose of verifying the customer's identity. - B. Trigger events may include the re-activation of a dormant account of the customer or a change in the beneficial ownership or control of the account but TCSP licensees will need to consider other trigger events specific to their own customers and businesses. - C. TCSP licensees should note that requirements for ongoing monitoring under section 5 of Part 2 of Schedule 2 to the AMLO also apply to pre-existing customers.
+- A TCSP licensees must perform the CDD measures prescribed in Schedule 2 to the AMLO and this Guideline in respect of pre-existing customers (with whom the business relationship was established before 1 March 2018) when: - (a) a transaction takes place with regard to the customer which, by virtue of the amount or nature of the transaction, is unusual or suspicious; or is not consistent with the TCSP licensee's knowledge of the customer or the customer's business or risk profile, or with its knowledge of the source of the customer's funds; - (b) a material change occurs in the way in which the customer's business or account is operated; - (c) the TCSP licensee suspects that the customer or the customer's business or account is involved in ML/TF; or - (d) the TCSP licensee doubts the veracity or adequacy of any information previously obtained for the purpose of identifying the customer or for the purpose of verifying the customer's identity. - B. Trigger events may include the re-activation of a dormant account of the customer or a change in the beneficial ownership or control of the account but TCSP licensees will need to consider other trigger events specific to their own customers and businesses. - C. TCSP licensees should note that requirements for ongoing monitoring under section 5 of Part 2 of Schedule 2 to the AMLO also apply to pre-existing customers.